alchemyplatform/aa-sdk/site/signers/contributing.md

 ## 2. Add documentation about your Signer

-You'll want to add documentation about your Signers so that developers can easily use your implementation in Account Kit.
+You will want to add documentation about your Signers so that developers can easily use your implementation in Account Kit.
 Below, we recommend adding documentation about your Signer's APIs, as well.

-To ensure these docs are visible on the Account Kit docs, you'll want to add links to them in the [`site/.vitepress/sidebar/packages/aa-signers.ts`](https://github.com/alchemyplatform/aa-sdk/blob/main/site/.vitepress/sidebar/packages/aa-signers.ts) file in the `aa-sdk` repo, where there is a `aaSignersSidebar` configuration.
+To ensure these docs are visible on the Account Kit docs, you will want to add links to them in the [`site/.vitepress/sidebar/packages/aa-signers.ts`](https://github.com/alchemyplatform/aa-sdk/blob/main/site/.vitepress/sidebar/packages/aa-signers.ts) file in the `aa-sdk` repo, where there is a `aaSignersSidebar` configuration.

 ### 2.1 Add API documentation

-If your Signer implements the `SmartAccountAuthenticator` interface, you'll have at least 5 methods to document: `getAddress`, `authenticate`, `signMessage`, `signTypedData`, and `getAuthDetails`.
+If your Signer implements the `SmartAccountAuthenticator` interface, you will have at least 5 methods to document: `getAddress`, `authenticate`, `signMessage`, `signTypedData`, and `getAuthDetails`.
 You can also add additional methods to your implementation.
 Just make sure to add documentation!

 Note that the `text` property of the entry is what will be visible in the sidebar and the `link` property should be `kebab-case`: